Ha-L0/Ha-L0.github.io/_posts/2022-11-19-[H4]-Proving-Grounds-Play-VULNHUB-driftingblues-6.md

 ## resource `/textpattern`
 `Textpattern` is a CMS which is available at [github](https://github.com/textpattern/textpattern).
-There is a file named `README.txt` which should reveal the version number of the software if it is available at the target.
+There is a file named `README.txt` which should reveal the version number of the software if it was not deleted on the target.

 ### request
 ```http